NASDAQ: TLRY

 •

 Optimize and drive efficiencies in our global operations with a relentless focus on cost reduction and cash generation.
 In each of our pillars, we continuously evaluate our cost structure for efficiencies and synergies and eliminate cost when warranted.
 In cannabis, our state-of-the-art facilities are among the lowest cost production operations with the capabilities to produce a complete portfolio of form factors and products, including flower, pre-roll, capsules, vapes, edibles and beverages.
-In beverage, we are focused on integrating our recently acquired craft brands and improving our cost structure.
+In beverage, we are focused on integrating our recently acquired craft brands, improving our cost structure and scaling our international BrewDog business.
 This approach has permitted us to maintain a strong, flexible balance sheet, cash balance and access to capital, which we believe will assist us in accelerating growth and deliver long-term sustainable value for our stockholders.

 Acquisitions and Strategic Transactions

-In connection with executing our strategy as outlined above, during Fiscal 2025 we completed the following transaction:
+In connection with executing our strategy as outlined above, during Fiscal 2026 we completed the following acquisitions and strategic transactions:

 Reportable Segments